 "A young action scientist ventures back home following in his father's footsteps to find a dinosaur egg."

 On this day in 1982 (in Australia), the good people down under enjoyed a re-release of the original Star Wars.
+Written and directed by George Lucas, the film starred Mark Hamill, Carrie Fisher, and Harrison Ford.
 According to our friends at IMDB.com, here's the plot summary:

 "Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station, while also attempting to rescue Princess Leia from the mysterious Darth Vader."